nandahkrishna/RNNReactivation/README.md

 python train.py config=spatial_navigation/noisy_unbiased seed=2 rnn.sigma2_rec=0.0003 trainer.n_epochs=1000 task.place_cells_num=256
 ```

 After training models with different configurations and seeds, you may run the analysis scripts.
+Default arguments for these scripts are specified in the `.yml` files in [`configs/analysis`](/configs/analysis/).
+You may edit these configuration files or override default values using command-line arguments.
 For example, for models trained with seed 0 you may run:
 ```zsh
 python output_kl.py seed=0
 python output_variance.py seed=0